wso2/docs-is/en/docs/learn/passing-oidc-authentication-request-parameters-in-a-request-object.md

         	-   Mark the claims given above as **Mandatory Claims**.
 This will ensure that the user will be prompted once again to provide consent for the newly added/changed claims.
-        	-   Log in to the end-user dashboard, revoke the consent reciept for the application, and then attempt to log in to the application again.
+        	-   Log in to the user portal, revoke the consent reciept for the application, and then attempt to log in to the application again.
 Now you will be prompted to provide consent for all requested claims, including the newly